 Thankfully, loans exist to help people with this.

-A personal loan is taken out for financing or paying off medical treatment or debt, and can be used for debt, elective surgeries, emergency procedures, IVF, or more.
+An installment loan is taken out for financing or paying off medical treatment like elective surgeries, emergency procedures, IVF, or other medical procedures.

-If you need help with a medical loan and find that you cannot get an unsecured personal loan, secured medical loans are also available.
+If you need help with a medical loan and find that you cannot get an unsecured installment loan, secured medical loans are also available.
 This means that you can offer collateral in exchange for the loan.
-But unfortunately, this means you can lose it if you ever find that you cannot pay back the loan.
+But, unfortunately, this means you can lose it if you ever find that you cannot pay back the loan.

 These loans can be acquired by applying online or at a financial institution.
 You may find that some lenders will allow you to get prequalified, enabling you to see available rates and terms based on the financial information you provide.